anchalsingh30/InternetComputingProjectUsingDocker/README.md

 4. docker

 ### How to install and run through eclipse
 1. import project as existing maven project
 2. Right click on **InternetApplication.class** and run as Java Application.
 3. If the application fails to start since the port is already in use, then either kill the process running on 8080 or change the port number through application.properties file in main/java/resources folder.

+### How to run through docker cli

 1. Open terminal and cd into this project
 2. run ```mvn clean install```
 3. then run ```docker-compose up -d```